Applications for May 2020 cohort are open | Application deadline: February 15 | Apply now |

 In your application, under the “Program Section,” you will be asked if you are interested in enrolling in the Data Science track.
 Select “Yes” if you would like to enroll in the data science track.
 Admitted students can decide later whether or not they will utilize the data science track as they work with program advisors on course selection.

-You won’t be billed upfront for the whole degree.
+For the entire degree, you won’t be billed upfront.
 Instead, you’ll pay as you go.
 Every time you take a course, you’ll pay tuition for that course only.
 If you need to pause your coursework for a term due to work, family, or other responsibilities, you won’t be charged for that term.

 For a sample tuition payment schedule, visit the “Program Length” section on the Academics page.